cloud-ark/caastle/docs/application.rst

 is present in the application directory.

 Application is deployed on an *environment*.
-The application deployment action takes the id of the environment as input (*cld app deploy {app-name} --env-id {env-id}*).
+The application deployment action takes the name of the environment as input (*cld app deploy {app-name} {env-name} {app.yaml}*). app.yaml contains definition of the application container image, the container port and any environment variables.

+CloudARK provides commands to build the application container and push it to public container registry such as Amazon ECR or Google GCR.

-CloudARK builds the docker container image for the application and then deploys it on the COE cluster created as part of the specified environmnet.
-As part of the deployment step CloudARK binds the application to resources in the environment through environment variables defined in the Dockerfile.
+As part of the deployment step CloudARK binds the application container to resources in the environment through environment variables defined in app.yaml file.
 For example here is a Dockerfile from greetings_ application.

 .. _greetings: https://github.com/cloud-ark/cloudark-samples/tree/master/greetings